-AP source: Ex-NBA star Kobe Bryant dies in helicopter crash
+Kobe Bryant, Lakers great and basketball icon, dies in crash

-CALABASAS, Calif.
-(AP) - Kobe Bryant, the 18-time NBA All-Star who won five championships and became one of the greatest basketball players of his generation during a 20-year career with the Los Angeles Lakers, died in a helicopter crash Sunday.
+LOS ANGELES (AP) - Kobe Bryant, the 18-time NBA All-Star who won five championships and became one of the greatest basketball players of his generation during a 20-year career with the Los Angeles Lakers, died in a helicopter crash Sunday.
 He was 41.

-Bryant died near Calabasas, California, about 30 miles northwest of downtown Los Angeles, a person familiar with the situation told The Associated Press.
-A different person familiar with the case confirmed that Bryant’s 13-year-old daughter Gianna also was killed.
+Bryant died in the foggy hills above Calabasas, California, about 30 miles northwest of downtown Los Angeles, a person familiar with the situation told The Associated Press.
+A different person familiar with the case confirmed Bryant’s 13-year-old daughter Gianna also was killed.
+Authorities said nine people were on the helicopter and that all were presumed dead.
+No names were released.

-Both spoke on condition of anonymity because details of the crash had not been released publicly.
-The crash happened around 10 a.m. about 30 miles northwest of downtown Los Angeles.
+Both of the AP’s unnamed sources spoke on condition of anonymity because few details of the crash had been released publicly.
+The crash happened around 10 a.m.

-Federal Aviation Administration spokesman Allen Kenitzer said it was a Sikorsky S-76 and it was not known what caused the crash.
-The LA County Sheriff’s Department confirmed five dead in the crash, but had not released identities.
+Federal Aviation Administration spokesman Allen Kenitzer said the helicopter was a Sikorsky S-76, and it was not known what caused the crash.

 Bryant lived south of Los Angeles in coastal Orange County for much of his adult life, and he often used helicopters to save time and avoid Southern California’s notorious traffic.
-Even as a player, he often traveled to practices and games by helicopter, and he kept up the practice after retirement as he attended to his business ventures.
+He often traveled to practices and games by helicopter before his playing career ended in 2016, and he kept up the practice after retirement as he attended to his business ventures.

-The NTSB sent a “go team” of investigators to the site.
-NTSB generally issues a preliminary report within about 10 days that will give a rough summary of what investigators have learned.

-The Sikorsky S-76 “is generally regarded as a good helicopter with a good safety record,” said Gary C. Robb, an aviation attorney in Kansas City who wrote a textbook on helicopter crash litigation.
-“But parts fail, parts break.
-Anything can happen.”

 The crash occurred about 20 miles from Mamba Sports Academy, Bryant’s basketball training complex in Thousand Oaks, California.

-Bryant, who had four daughters with his wife, Vanessa, dedicated himself to boosting women’s sports in his retirement, coaching and mentoring basketball players.
+Bryant, who had four daughters with his wife, Vanessa, dedicated himself to boosting women’s sports in recent years, coaching and mentoring basketball players.
 Gianna, better known as Gigi, was a talented basketball player.

-Colin Storm was in his living room in Calabasas when he heard “what sounded like a low-flying airplane or helicopter.”

-“Ït was very foggy so we couldn’t see anything,” he said.
-“But then we heard some sputtering, and then a boom.”

-A short time later the fog cleared a bit and Storm could see smoke rising from the hillside in front of his home.

-Bryant retired in 2016 as the third-leading scorer in NBA history, finishing two decades with the Lakers as a prolific scorer with a sublime all-around game and a relentless competitive ethic.
-He held that spot in the league scoring ranks until Saturday night, when the Lakers’ LeBron James passed him for third place during a game in Philadelphia, Bryant’s hometown.
+Bryant retired nearly four years ago as the third-leading scorer in NBA history, finishing two decades with the Lakers as a prolific shooter with a sublime all-around game and a relentless competitive ethic.
+He held that spot in the league scoring ranks until Saturday night, when the Lakers’ LeBron James passed him during a game in Philadelphia, Bryant’s hometown.

 “Continuing to move the game forward (at)KingJames,” Bryant wrote in his last tweet.
 “Much respect my brother.”